 The nasal bones are typically fractured to be repositioned optimally and in order to eliminate any nasal hump.

 The fractured nasal bones do require 2 to 4 weeks to refuse and be stable.
 This leads to the subacute phase of open rhinoplasty recovery which requires 4 weeks for completion.

 During this 4 week period, patients are asked to avoid all physical activity that may lead to inadvertent mechanical stress to the nasal bones.

 After 4 weeks, the nasal bones are fused and are protected against any movement.
 In fact, if you were to injury your nose, it will likely break at another region of the nose and not through the fracture lines which will be stronger than the rest of your nose (like a weld joint).

 One month after your surgery, you will enter the prolonged phase of your open rhinoplasty recovery and be able to return to full physical activities with absolutely no limitations.

 The final chronic phase of your open rhinoplasty recovery involves the gradual resolution of nasal tip swelling.
 Although your trip will be much improved from your preoperative tip shape, it will continue to get more refined over a one year period.

 If you want to expedite the resolution of nasal tip swelling, avoidance of salty foods is advocated.

-Please appreciate this 18 year female who demonstrates an open rhinoplasty with submucous resection of septum and bilateral hypertrophied inferior turbinate.
+Please appreciate this 18-year female who demonstrates an open rhinoplasty with submucous resection of the septum and bilateral hypertrophied inferior turbinate.